kendysticks/BIFX551/README.md

 ### Grading:
 - Homework (25%): Short reading assignments and exercises that reinforce what we discuss in class.
-- In-class participation (25%): Engaging during class with the exercises and collaborating well with fellow students.
+- In-class participation (25%): Engaging during class with the exercises and collaborating well with fellow students. **This will also include a two short one-on-one check-ins with the instructor.**
 -	Course Projects (50%): There will be three larger projects that apply the individual concepts covered in class, homework, and readings.
     - Create a reproducible report from a biological dataset (20%)
     - Write an  R package (15%)